 Windows Explorer, also known as File Explorer, is a specific component that browses and opens files on your PC.
 It is able to control OS options like the taskbar or the Start menu.

 In these terms, trying to restart it from Task Manager might make a difference.
-However, if it still seems like your Windows 11 Start menu is not working, keep reading this article.
+However, if it still seems like your Start menu is not working, keep reading this article.

 3. Check for Windows updates

-Microsoft is issuing a lot of patches and updates regularly, so checking for the latest updates and installing them can solve the Start menu problem.
+Microsoft is issuing a lot of patches and updates regularly, so checking for the latest updates and installing them can help if your Windows 11’s Start Menu is not working.
 Follow the steps above to do that.